meadhbh-hamrick/quiet-text/README.md

 <p class="abstract">

   Quiet Text is the set of conventions for identifying structure and style in ASCII or UTF-8 text files.
-  Warp and weft are JavaScript programs to convert quiet text files to HTML documents.
+  Warp and weft are JavaScript programs to convert quiet text into HTML documents.

 </p>